mr-karan/aws-dc-exporter/README.md

-# ebs-snapshot-exporter
+# aws-dc-exporter

 ## Overview

-Export AWS EBS Snapshot metrics in Prometheus format.
+Export [AWS Direct Connect](https://aws.amazon.com/directconnect/) metrics in Prometheus format.

 ## Features

-- Ability to add ad-hoc labels in the form of AWS Tags to the exported metrics.
-- Filter EBS Snapshots using standard AWS Filters.
+- Get metrics of Connections, Virtual Interfaces in form of Prometheus Metrics. (_More metrics coming soon!_)
 - Ability to register multiple exporter in form of Jobs to query multiple regions and AWS Accounts.
 - Support for `Assume Role` while authenticating to AWS using Role ARN.